 - Service infusion (or Servitization)

-Dr Nima Heirati and his colleagues are always looking for outstanding prospective PhD students who would like to write their dissertation in the areas of Product/Service Innovation, Business Relationships and Networks, Service Marketing, and Customer Experience.
-For an informal discussion, please send your resume and a research proposal (2000 words excluding references) that outlines the research idea & rationale, research objectives, theoretical contributions, methods, and possible data sources) to firstname.lastname@example.org.
+I welcome outstanding prospective PhD students who would like to work on areas of research that align with my research interests.
+For an informal conversation, please send your resume and a research proposal (3000 words excluding references) that outlines the research idea & rationale, research objectives, theoretical contributions, methods, and possible data sources) to firstname.lastname@example.org.

 Current Doctoral Students